openmessaging/openconnect/README.md

 # OpenConnect

 ## Introduction
-OpenMessaging Connect is a standard to connect between data sources and data destinations.
+OpenConnect is a standard to connect between data sources and data destinations.
 Users could easily create connector instances with configurations via REST API.

 There are two types of connectors: source connector and sink connector.
 A source connector is used for pulling data from a data source (e.g. RDBMS).
 The data is sent to corresponding message queue and expected to be consumed by one or many sink connectors.